-- 76. In 2012, Administration and Management Services (AMS) continued its work in ensuring the delivery of concerted support services for the Agency's substantive activities.
+76. In 2012, Administration and Management Services (AMS) continued its work in ensuring the delivery of concerted support services for the Agency's substantive activities.
 The Design and Documentation of Business Policies and Procedures project was completed to ensure efficient, transparent and accountable functioning of Human Resources, Finance, Procurement and Travel.
-All policies, procedures and related forms have been made available to all staff on IRENA's intranet, REsource, and relevant staff was provided with training to ensure proper application and accountability. - 77.
-As part of a comprehensive review and rationalisation of administrative processes in the Agency, the Director-General promulgated the Delegation of Authority Manual.
+All policies, procedures and related forms have been made available to all staff on IRENA's intranet, REsource, and relevant staff was provided with training to ensure proper application and accountability.

+- 77. As part of a comprehensive review and rationalisation of administrative processes in the Agency, the Director-General promulgated the Delegation of Authority Manual.
 The Manual defines the principles under which authority is delegated to Secretariat officials and ensures accountability at all levels.
 This effort will be systematised by the deployment of the ERP system, which will automate the policies and processes of Human Resources, Finance, Procurement and Travel.
 At present, the ERP is being implemented with the design of applications and training of staff. - 78.
 Recruitment of staff remains a priority, and a number of positions have already been filled.
-Out of the total of 72 approved posts, 67 are currently either filled or under active recruitment.
-In addition, there are four seconded staff and staff on loan in IRENA, three seconded from the United Arab Emirates and one on loan from Japan.
+Out of the total of 72 approved posts, 68 are currently either filled or under active recruitment.
+In addition, there are three staff on loan in IRENA, two from the United Arab Emirates and one from Japan.
 The number of applications received in response to the advertisement of positions within the Agency indicated continuing interest in employment.
 In 2012, the average number of applicants per vacancy announcement increased by over 60% compared to 2011.
 To ensure a transparent process and selection of the best candidates for the vacant positions, candidates are being assessed through a standardised process involving a panel of staff members at appropriate levels.
 All recommendations are reviewed and approved by the Director-General before the final selection and appointments are made.
-The Agency is also in the process of establishing an internship and young professionals programme to enable young and upcoming professionals to gain experience in IRENA. - 79.
+The Agency is also in the process of establishing a young professionals programme to enable young and upcoming professionals to gain experience in IRENA. - 79.
+Pursuant to Staff Regulation 2.9, the Staff Performance Appraisal System has been successfully implemented with timely delivery of 2011 performance appraisals and establishment of 2012 performance indicators.
+Furthermore, procurement of insurance services for compensation in the event of death, injury or illness attributable to the performance of official duties for the staff was completed and a contract was awarded.
+A competitive procurement process to select a vendor for staff health insurance is being completed and will be contracted soon.
+The Agency concluded an MOU with a regional UN Organisation, ESCWA, to take advantage of the joint medical services provided by the UN Organisation. - 80.
 Work is ongoing in preparation for IRENA's permanent Headquarters offices at the new complex in Masdar City.
 Office space and ICT requirements have been appraised and the schematic design process has been completed, reflecting the needs of IRENA as an international organisation.
-It is envisaged that the construction of the complex will commence in the coming months, with the move to take place at the end of 2013.
+The construction of the complex started in October, with the move to take place in 2014.
 Meanwhile, conference facilities have been created on the fifth floor of the current IRENA premises.
 These facilities can accommodate up to 80 participants, ensuring cost-effective and simplified arrangements for larger meetings.